Founder education

 How does equity dilution work when raising a SAFE?

-SAFEs postpone equity dilution until your next qualified financing (usually your Series Seed or Series A).
+SAFEs postpone equity dilution until your next qualified financing (usually your Seed round or Series A).
 SAFE holders get shares in the future, typically at a discount in exchange for investing in your company at an early stage.
 This means that ownership percentages won’t be calculated until a new company valuation is determined.

 What type of SAFE are you issuing?

-The type of SAFE you raise (pre-money vs. post-money SAFEs) can impact your eventual equity dilution.
+The type of SAFE you raise ( pre-money vs. post-money SAFEs) can impact your eventual equity dilution.

-• With pre-money SAFEs, each investor’s ownership percentage is undetermined until you raise your next round.
+With pre-money SAFEs, each investor’s ownership percentage is undetermined until you raise your next round.
 This type of SAFE may be less dilutive for you, the founder, since everyone’s ownership gets diluted at the same time.

-• With post-money SAFEs, investors lock in the percentage of the company they’ll own before additional investors get mixed in during a priced financing round.
+With post-money SAFEs, investors lock in the percentage of the company they’ll own before additional investors get mixed in during a priced financing round.
 Many investors and founders prefer this because it gives everyone a better prediction of their ownership, making it easier to plan for the future.
 However, post-money SAFEs are generally less founder-friendly because they only dilute the founders’ ownership percentage.

 Decide which type of SAFE you want to raise before getting to the next step: the valuation cap.